 Many members of the UBC community use names other than their legal given names.
-A preferred (or chosen) name is a given name that someone commonly uses that is different from their legal given name.
+A chosen (or preferred) name is a given name that someone commonly uses that is different from their legal given name.

-Although UBC uses the phrase “preferred name”, for many people this name is not simply a preference: it is the only name they use and it is central to their identity.
+Although some UBC systems use the phrase “preferred name”, for many people this name is not simply a preference: it is the only name they use and it is central to their identity.
 For this reason, this page also uses the phrase “chosen name.”

 Names are an important part of who we are.
 When someone’s name is mispronounced or misused, it can make them feel disrespected, invisible and/or dismissed.
 Research shows that when the chosen name of young trans people is used consistently, it both affirms their gender identity and reduces mental health risks known to be high in this group.